365businessdev/vscode-alxmldocumentation/bdev-al-xml-doc/README.md

 ![Generate context aware XML documentation comments][GenerateXmlDoc]

+In addition to the regular documentation activity you can:
+ - Add new lines in existing XML Documentation comment section. (`///` will automatically added.)
+ - Use [Snippets](#Snippets) directly inside the XML Documentation comment section.

 ### Generate markdown files from XML documentation comments
 There are two commands available to generate markdown files from XML documentation: